Reducing sewer flooding across the region

 We may fit the device to the grill of the drainage gully, or to the soil vent pipe or within a manhole chamber linked to your property.
 If the device is installed in a gully, we may need to drill into the mortar line of your house to secure the unit in place and prevent accidental removal.

-Will my water go off?
+Will your water go off?

 No, this won’t affect your water supply.
 We won’t need to turn off your water as the logger device is fitted to the waste network.